botpress/readme/docs/STUDIO/workflows.md

 > 📘 Info
 >
 > To improve the user experience, you can add a Text card in this flow that lets the user know the conversation is ending, alternatively add a Confirmation card asking if the user wants to continue the conversation.
 The timeout will then be reset and start counting down again.
-If the user says yes, you can redirect them to the Main flow (there is no way to know the previous flow), otherwise you can flow to the End node which will end the conversation.
+If the user says yes, you can redirect them to the Main flow (there is no way to know the previous flow); otherwise, you can flow to the End node which will end the conversation.

 > 📘 Note
 >